ckreutz/crisscrossed-blog/_posts/2010-12-10-bandwidth-divide-fast-you-isne28099t-fast.markdown

   * Consider to work with a [Content Distribution Network](http://en.wikipedia.org/wiki/Content_delivery_network).

 This is just a small list.
 There is a lot more to tweak for better performance.
+Here is service, where you can [test your website speed and monitor your page availability](https://www.dotcom-tools.com/website-speed-test.aspx).